Moving your website to https does not have to be scary

 4. Check and modify paths to all your website resources

-In order to have that nice shiny little green lock show up correctly to the left of the address bar, you need to make sure all resources on the website are using the https: protocol.
-If you are using a popular CMS like Joomla!, WordPress or Drupal, most of your resources should be relative - meaning they point directly to the folder of the resource rather than the direct URL.
+To have that nice shiny little green lock show up correctly to the left of the address bar, you need to make sure all resources on the website are using the https: protocol.
+If you are using a popular CMS like Joomla!, WordPress or Drupal, most of your resources should be relative.
+This meaning they point directly to the folder of the resource rather than the direct URL.
 In a lot of cases you still have to find those resources and change the path to reflect https.

 Once you have all your resources and internal links changed to https you should see the following when accessing your site.
 Make sure you check as many pages as you can as well as modify all static internal links in the content.